GLIB-game/GLIB/README.md

 ## Installation

 #### Step0: Setup docker
-pull source from dockerhub and run container
+pull source from dockerhub and start a container
 ```shell
 docker login #login with your username and password
 docker pull qwertymj/glib:0.0.1